 The rest of the notebook demonstrates the function in operation.

-package.
+The first tests of the function will be done using the swiss data set (47 observations of 6 variables) from the datasets package.
 We will (arbitrarily) use alpha = 0.05 to add a variable and alpha = 0.10 to remove one.

 data(swiss)